- 1 Cambridge Rambling Club – Advice for walkers – July 2022

 Visitors to the Club are welcome to come on our walks – but local residents are expected to join after coming on a couple of rambles.
 Our membership fee is very reasonable!

-Generally speaking the time given on the Club’s Programme and on the website is the time a walk leaves.
+Please book ahead with the leader – either by text, phone call or email.
+Generally speaking the time given on the website is the time a walk leaves.
 Anyone arriving after this time is likely to find that the walk has started.
 Anyone who wants to join the walk after it has started or who decides to leave it before it has finished should make sure the leader knows.

 The Club encourages car sharing to get to walks – partly to cut down our carbon footprint and partly to ensure we can all park!
 Anyone who has spaces for passengers can let the leader or relevant Programme Secretary know in advance.
 Similarly, anyone wanting a lift should contact the leader or Secretary.
 We expect passengers to contribute towards the petrol/running and parking costs.